-I have been married to my best friend, Lisa for over 30 years.
+I have been married to my best friend, Lisa for over 35 years.
 Together we have three beautiful daughters and four awesome grandchildren.
-I received my Master of Divinity from Southwestern Baptist Theological Seminary in 1999 and a doctorate in Leadership from Liberty University in 2014.
+I graduated with a Technical diploma from DeVRY Institute of Technology in 1985 and worked as a Computer Systems engineer for over 18 years.
+After receiving a call to ministry I went back to school and earned my Bachelors degree in Business Administration from Dallas Baptist University in 1993.
+I went on to receive my Master of Divinity from Southwestern Baptist Theological Seminary in 1999 and a doctorate in Leadership from Liberty University in 2014.

 I was born and raised in Fort Worth, Texas.
 Like so many other American families, we had the unfortunate experience of an unwelcome stranger who entered our home and wreaked havoc on our family – DRUGS.
 Drugs affected nearly every aspect of our home.
 When I was in the 8th grade my mother began attending a support group for parents of drug abusers.
 Wanting to break away from the pathway of drugs, I started attending the group for kids and soon found myself totally immersed in their 12 Step Program.

-While attending the program I began to seek out a personal relationship with God.
-With faint memories of the Bible and Jesus that had been taught to me by my grandmother, I surrendered my life to Christ one summer night when I was 14.
+In the the program I was encouraged to seek out a personal relationship with God.
+With memories of the Bible and Jesus that had been taught to me by my grandmother, I surrendered my life to Christ one summer night when I was 14.

 My early Christian journey could properly be described as a bottle-rocket experience.
 I started off totally on-fire and unstoppable, but after about 3 years I began drifting away from God.

-Living away from all my friends and family, I had a lot of time alone to reflect on life.
+Living away from all my friends and family, I had a lot of time alone to reflect on my life.
 That is when God began working on my heart.
 I knew I had drifted far away from Him, but I wasn’t sure if I could start fresh.
 I needed His forgiveness.
-And He directed me to a Christian concert (ok, it was Whiteheart for inquiring minds) where I recommitted my life to Christ.
+A friend invited me to a Christian concert (ok, it was Whiteheart for inquiring minds) where I recommitted my life to Christ.

-We moved to Fort Worth so I could finish school.
-I finished my Bachelors degree in Business Administration and pastoral ministry at Dallas Baptist University and then transferred to Southwestern Baptist Theological Seminary for my Masters of Divinity with Biblical Languages.
+I finished my Bachelors degree in Business Administration and pastoral ministry at Dallas Baptist University in 1993 and then transferred to Southwestern Baptist Theological Seminary for my Masters of Divinity with Biblical Languages.

 One of my passions is to equip church leaders to grow and develop the local church.
 To that end, we began the annual DREAM Church Conference in 2011 and have now trained thousands of leaders in the United States, Africa, India, China, Japan, and Macedonia.